Every Hilbert space frame has a Naimark complement: Fusion Frames

 \end{theorem}

-\begin{proof} We will find the first principle vectors and associated principal angle between $W'_1$ and $W'_2$; the result will follow by iteration of the argument.
+\begin{proof} We will find the first principal vectors and associated principal angle between $W'_1$ and $W'_2$; the result will follow by iteration of the argument.
 To identify the first principal vectors we need to maximize

 That is, we need to maximize